rigetti/pyquil/docs/source/wavefunction_simulator.rst

   (0.7071067812+0j)|0> + (0.7071067812+0j)|1>

-To see the amplitudes listed as a sum of computational basis states.
+to see the amplitudes listed as a sum of computational basis states.
 We can index into those amplitudes directly or look at a dictionary of associated outcome probabilities.

 .. code:: python